 The Mental Capacity Act has been in place since 1 October 2007.
-It applies to all sorts of situations where health and social care (such as contact, living arrangements, and financial decisions) are made by and for people aged 16 and over.
-It requires that people are involved as much as is possible in decisions about them.
+It applies to all sorts of situations where health and social care (such as contact, living arrangements and financial decisions) are made by and for people aged 16 and over.
+It requires that people are involved as much as possible in decisions about themselves.
 People should be enabled to make decisions for themselves where they have capacity to do so.

-The Act sets out a framework for decision making where the person does not have the capacity to make their own decision.
+The Act sets out a framework for decision-making where a person does not have the capacity to make their own decision.
 The Act enables people to plan ahead for their care and treatment if they think they may lack capacity in the future.
-The Act is supported by a Code of Practice, more information about which can be found by following this link.
+The Act is supported by a Code of Practice - more information can be found through this link.

 The Act requires all people who are paid to work with people who may lack capacity to use Code of Practice.

-Every day, we make decisions about our lives.
-These decisions could be about simple things like what we eat and what we wear.
+We make decisions about our lives every day.
+These decisions could be about simple things such as what we eat and what we wear.
 They could also be about major issues, such as our health, our care and our finances.
 Our ability to make a decision is known as mental capacity.

 People who may have difficulty making a decision including people: